SatyamRaj1905/Main-Web-Dev/Week 26_Docker_Part1/Docker_Part1.md

 docker run -d -p 27017:27017 mongo
 ```

-+ Docker isnt the only way to create containers. (container eventually become the synonym of docker)
++ Docker isnt the only way to create containers. (container eventually become the synonym of docker). **Podman is another something like docker**

 ## **History of docker**
 ----------